The Best Eco-Friendly Bedding Materials, From Hemp to Eucalyptus

-In the latest Good Together podcast, Liza Moiseeva, Brightly’s CMO and co-founder, discussed this topic and more with Colin McIntosh.
-As the CEO and founder of Sheets & Giggles—a sustainable bedding brand famous for its eucalyptus sheets—there's no better person to discuss the ins and outs of the industry.
+In a past episode of the Good Together podcast, Colin McIntosh, the CEO and founder of Sheets & Giggles, a sustainable bedding brand famous for its eucalyptus sheets, discussed the ins and outs of the industry.

 Meanwhile, eucalyptus—and a variety of other materials—offer just as much comfort without causing discomfort to the planet.
 Continue reading below to learn more about these eco-friendly bedding materials.

 First up, bamboo.
 “Bamboo can be grown without pesticides, which is great,” says McIntosh.
 “It can use a little water and it's a very fast-growing crop.”
 In fact, bamboo can grow up to three feet per day and regrows naturally.
 This makes it an effortlessly regenerative plant, perfect for keeping up with consumer demand.

 Harvesting also results in very minimal soil disturbance, since it doesn't need to be pulled out at the root in order to pick it.
 Also cool: The bamboo plant itself absorbs carbon dioxide and produces 35% more oxygen than trees, which makes it an excellent ally in the fight against climate change.